Careers360 Logo

 Answer:

-Explanation: DNA ligase facilitates joining of two sticky ends of DNA fragments by formation of phosphodiester bond between them.
+Explanation: DNA ligase facilitates joining of two sticky ends of DNA fragments by formation of a phosphodiester bond between them.

 Question:14